scipy/scipy.org/www/scipylib/building/windows.rst

 #####

 The Mingw-w64_ project provides Windows versions of the free GNU compilers **gcc** and **gfortran**.
-These are the compilers most NumPy SciPy developers work with and hence the compilers that are supported the best by build scripts in both libraries.
-Also, as indicated in the name, they also form the basis of the ongoing Mingwpy_ project mentioned previously.
+These are the compilers most NumPy and SciPy developers work with and hence are the best supported by build scripts in both libraries.
+Also, as indicated in the name, they form the basis of the ongoing Mingwpy_ project mentioned previously.
 Thus, from a long-term perspective, these compilers may be the optimal ones to use.
 Installation instructions can be found `here <http://mingw-w64.org/doku.php/download>`__.

 .. _Mingw-w64: http://mingw-w64.org/doku.php/

 Cygwin
 ######

-A POSIX compatible Linux-like environment for Windows, Cygwin_ is a very useful tool, as it allows to compile and use many Unix tools without modification.
-It can also be used to build libraries ATLAS_, which at the moment is very Unix-oriented, although that may be subject to change as we will discuss later on.
+A POSIX-compatible, Linux-like environment for Windows, Cygwin_ is a very useful tool, as it allows compilation and use of many Unix tools without modification.
+It can also be used to build libraries like ATLAS_, which at the moment is very Unix-oriented, although that may be subject to change as we will discuss later on.
 Installation instructions for Cygwin_ can be found `here <https://cygwin.com/install.html>`__.
 When using the installer (either 32-bit or 64-bit depending on your computer), **make sure to search